There is an occasionally quoted passage even hardened Nietzscheans may find provocative:

 The late art critic Brian Sewell was convinced there have been no great women artists.
 Without going so far as Salvador Dali, who insisted that to be a great artist it is essential to possess balls, we may say that if Sewell was right the new director of the Tate is out systematically to debauch taste.
 Personally I’m happy to give up on Tate Modern, but Tate Britain has long been one of my favourite places in London.
 I fear it will be so no longer.

 With the principle of fair distribution, seriousness goes out of ideas.
 What your little sister thinks claims as much validity as your own hard earned discoveries.
 Any of Nietzsche ideas might be corrected by the objections of Elisabeth or those of Lou whom he misguidedly tried to recruit as his Muse.
 This is heralded as freedom and equality.
 Could Nietzsche be susceptible to the relentless feminist rhetoric that is employed in its defence?
-Can we hope to discriminate between what is essential and what is inessential in him, what is mere emotion that may be disregarded, and what argument, or at least a clearly delineated point of view that needs to be acknowledged?
+Can we hope to discriminate between what is essential and what is inessential in him, what mere emotion and what argument or at least a clearly delineated point of view that needs to be acknowledged?

-Even today Zoroastrianism is sometimes invoked to attack many of the premises of Greek philosophy from the oriental, originally Iranian perspective of revealed religion, out of which proceeded Judaism, Christianity and Islam, as well as some less known faiths.
+Even today Zoroastrianism is sometimes invoked to attack many of the premises of Greek philosophy from the oriental, originally Iranian perspective of revealed religion, out of which proceeded Judaism, Christianity and Islam.
 Such considerations were apparently in Nietzsche’s mind when he selected the Zarathustra figure for his mouthpiece.

 Enthusiasts for Zoroastrianism sometimes share a morally inspired dislike for mysticism.
 Zoroastrianism looks forward to a state of individual and social perfection, a reign of human brotherhood.
 Despite some tendencies in Plato, the authentic Greek spirit as Nietzsche understood it, was viscerally opposed.
 One powerful symbol is Alexander burning down the palace of Persepolis in a drunken revel.